wflow/willi/README.md

 No support for "advanced" SMTP features like SMTPUTF8.
 This is because when the client connects, smtp-proxy doesn't know yet, what upstream server will be used and what feature set it supports.

 No support for authentication.
-This is by design, as smtp-proxy is primarily meant to be used for incoming mail from other SMTP servers (MX).
+This is by design, as smtp-proxy is primarily meant to be used for incoming mail.

+Breaks greylisting on upstream servers unless they support XCLIENT.
+Without XCLIENT the upstream server only sees the proxy's IP.

 # Development